By Lora O’Brien

 Bio: Like most of us, Natasha Corrett has found herself feeling a little heavier and unable to shift the pounds.
 But after Natasha found herself 30 kilos heavier after an accident, a doctor told her that her body was also highly acidic.
 After researching into alkaline diets, Natasha took the plunge and changed her lifestyle there and then.
 Now with a wealth of knowledge under her belt from godmother, Vicki Edgson, who co-wrote her first two books, Natasha’s career is thriving and going from strength to strength.
 And not only does Natasha have three cookbooks currently on her repertoire, but there’s also the Honestly Healthy phone app which is a must-have if you’re constantly on the go and looking for quick and easy recipes.
-All recipes on the HH cater for all kinds of food choices, clearly listing whether the recipe if things like gluten free, vegetarian or vegan.
+All recipes on the HH site cater to all kinds of food choices, clearly listing whether the recipe is gluten free, vegetarian or vegan.

 Why we love Natasha: We’d seriously be lost without our Honestly Healthy phone app.